moneypot-com/shiba/README.md

 **Example**: `!he 10, 100, 1000` to show the average house edge over the last 10, 100 and 1,000 games.

+#### colors

+`colors <duration>`

+Calculates the number and percentage of red and green rolls for the given duration.
+Duration can be either a number of games or a duration using any of the following modifiers:

+- year
+- month
+- week
+- day
+- hour
+- minute
+- second

+To calculate multiple results, pass a comma-separated list of games and/or durations.

+**Example**: `!colors 1k` to calculate the color distribution over the last 1,000 games.

 ### Moderators

 #### automute